Reshaping Church Life

 Before any activities can resume, congregations must ensure that the measures outlined in the Reopening and Looking After Your Church Buildings guidance are followed.
 In addition, the following general principles will apply:

-- The default position is that all work with children and young people falls under the general guidance for activities for children and young people unless sector-specific guidance from the Scottish Government is in place for the activity
+- The default position is that all work with children and young people, including Sunday Schools, Bible Classes and other faith-based education, falls under the general guidance for activities for children and young people unless sector-specific guidance from the Scottish Government is in place for the activity

-- In circumstances where support to a vulnerable young person is required, this should be provided on a one to one basis (indoors or outdoors) with restriction measures in place.
+- In circumstances where support to a vulnerable young person is required, this can be provided on a one-to-one basis (indoors or outdoors) at any protection level with mitigations in place.

-- Congregations and service providers are encouraged to start with a small group of children and young people and build their service capacity up over a period of time.
-In areas under levels 3, 4 and enhanced level 4 restrictions digital youth work should be the norm with face-to-face being prioritised to those who need it the most.
+- In areas under levels 3 and 4 restrictions digital youth work should be the norm with face-to-face being prioritised to those who need it the most.

 - The capacity for how many people can participate in youth work may change depending on the type of activity being undertaken or its location